pcrawford05/dinoGame/README.md

 - Most said the game started off too slow.
 - Younger people (my sister, friends) picked up the controls quickly, while older players (my parents, grandpa) struggled with the button layout.
-- My sister didn’t like the level-up sound until I tweaked it into an octave-based chime.
+- My sister didn’t like the levelUp chime until I tweaked it into an octave-based chime.
 - Nearly everyone took too long to recognize the A character as the player.
 This made me wish I had implemented custom characters.

 Here are my future improvements: